wp-plugins/simple-parse-push-service/readme.txt

 == Description ==

 This is a simple implementation for Parse.com Push Service (for iOS, Android, Windows 8 or any other devices may add).
 You can send a push notification via admin panel or with a post update/creation.
+In addition, you can include post's id as extra parameter to use it as you want with your mobile app.

 In order to use this plugin you MUST have an account with Parse.com and cURL ENABLED.